 iv.
 Prototype: How can you quickly and cheaply test your solutions?

 We tested the LINEAR Program with a few schools and quickly incorporate their feedback into enhancing the program.
 For instance, schools were asking us for a checklist of documents so they can better prepare themselves for the audit.
 With that, our next iteration included a checklist of documents.
 Then principals were letting us know that staff do not understand the technical jargons we used.
 We then used that feedback to make sure we use terms that staff are familiar with and avoid technical jargons they do not understand.

 v.
 Scale: How to take the refined solution to the next level?

 Within a period of six months, we were able to introduce the LINEAR Program to 19 schools, of which 18 of them decided to engage us to help them address the AFIs and bring their schools to the next level of excellence.

 As a result of our refusal to succumb to the challenge we faced, we grew by 350% in the second year of working with schools.
 By then, we also had our first success story and that catapult our firm to the next level – by building a referral system that was responsible for more than 80% of new businesses.

 In a short span of five years, we had already served more than 50% of the schools in Singapore, which translate to about 190 schools in total that contributed to our success of a six-figure training and consulting firm.

 4. How can you apply design thinking to your business?

 Every business faces challenges.
 Whether your business grow geometrically or exponentially depends on how you resolve them.

 What challenges are you facing with your business?
-Let’s connect and make 2017, the best year ever for you!
+Let’s schedule a call and make this year, the best year ever for you!